rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 similarly configured hosts.

-***Note***:*The HOST\_UNIQUE Flavors are unique to a specific host, and should always be imported directly from the specific host.
-Windows hosts do not require a HOST\_UNIQUE flavor part.*
+***Note***:*The HOST\_UNIQUE Flavors are unique to a specific host, and should always be imported directly from the specific host. *

 ```json
 {